 Read MorePost #3 What to do after receiving the Permesso

 The Road to Italian Citizenship is Long It is long even when you have Italian grandparents, and when you don't have that, or EU citizenship, the road is ten-years long.
 I'm five months into my ten-year process and here's how it's stacking up: I received my coveted permesso di soggiorno (permit to stay) in June about a month after I applied.
-Unfortunately, on June 9, a
+Unfortunately, on June

 Read More